 - Enoki

-Regardless of the variety of fresh mushrooms you select, make sure you clean and destem the mushrooms before proceeding with the recipe.
+Regardless of the variety of fresh mushrooms you select, make sure you clean and de-stem the mushrooms before proceeding with the recipe.

-You can use raw mushrooms in this recipe, or you can gently poach them!
+You can use raw mushrooms in this mushroom marinade recipe, or you can gently poach them!
 I’ve included instructions for both in the recipe below!
 However, it is worth noting that raw marinated mushrooms require at least 24 hours of refrigeration while cooked mushrooms can be enjoyed right away!

-How to make marinated mushrooms at home?
+How to marinate mushrooms at home

 - Poach Mushrooms (optional): Fill a saucepan with 5 cups of water.
 Add garlic, thyme and bay leaf.
 Bring the water to a rapid simmer.
 Season water with salt.
 Add the mushroom caps and gently simmer until the mushrooms are just tender, about 3-5 minutes.
 Remove pan from heat and drain mushrooms.